ErykMroczek/mofmt/code-style.md

 ### Function calls, arrays, matrices, class modifications etc.

-Main rule here is: be consistent.
+The main rule here is: be consistent.
+The following approach shall be
-The following approach shall be applied:
+applied:

 1. If line is wrapped at any argument, then wrap at every argument.
-2. If line is wrapped inside nested construct, then wrap at every argument in every outer construct.
+2. If line is wrapped inside a nested construct, then wrap at every argument in every outer construct.

-Indenation shall be increased accordingly to help visually identify the scope.
+Indentation shall be increased accordingly to help visually identify the scope.

 #### Example